less-lab-uva/CIT4DNN/README.md

 This repository contains the official implementation of CIT4DNN, a black-box test generation method for DNNs proposed in our paper "CIT4DNN: Generating Diverse and Rare Inputs for Neural Networks Using Latent Space Combinatorial Testing".

 ## Datasets and Models
 The artifact supports MNIST, FashionMNIST, SVHN, TaxiNet, and Udacity datasets.
-Pretrained Variational autoencoder (VAE) and DNN models for all the five datasets are available in [VAE](https://github.com/less-lab-uva/CIT4DNN/tree/main/VAE) and [DNN](https://github.com/less-lab-uva/CIT4DNN/tree/main/DNN) directories respectively.
+Pretrained Variational autoencoder (VAE) and DNN models for the MNIST dataset are available at [VAE](https://github.com/less-lab-uva/CIT4DNN/tree/main/VAE) and [DNN](https://github.com/less-lab-uva/CIT4DNN/tree/main/DNN) directories respectively.
 These directories also include scripts for training the models.
-Add zenodo link,,,
+Pretrained DNN and VAE models for all the five datasets are available in zenodo, and they should be copied to the appropriate directories for running the full studies.

 ## Setup
 We used Python 3.8 for running the experiments.
 Use the below instructions for creating the virtual environment for running the scripts.